AIMultipleAIMultiple

 Use cases: Prevent harmful outputs, validate LLM responses, and ensure compliance with safety policies

-Guardrails AI enforces safety and compliance through configurable input and output validators that check every LLM interaction.
+Guardrails AI enforces safety and compliance by validating every LLM interaction through configurable input and output validators.
 It can measure toxicity scores, detect bias patterns, identify PII exposure, and flag hallucinations.

 Input guards protect against prompt injection attacks and jailbreaking attempts, while output guards validate response quality and enforce policy adherence.

-The platform supports the RAIL specification for defining custom validation rules and can automatically retry generations when violations occur.
+The platform supports the RAIL specification for defining custom validation rules and automatically retries generation when violations occur.
 This ensures LLMs and agents produce outputs that are safe, compliant, and aligned with organizational standards.

 LangSmith

-Best use case: Debugging the reasoning chain for agent making incorrect tool calls
+Use cases: Debugging the reasoning chain for the agent making incorrect tool calls

 LangSmith is a strong platform for debugging.
 It is natively integrated with LangChain, so if you are building with LangChain, you can send traces automatically with minimal setup.